Project Management Professional Practice Test

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What are compliance categories in project management?
+Why is classifying compliance categories necessary in project management?

 A project manager is estimating the duration of an activity.
 The optimistic estimate is 6 days, the most likely estimate is 10 days, and the pessimistic estimate is 20 days.
 Using the PERT (Program Evaluation and Review Technique) formula, what is the expected duration of this activity?

-66 days
+- 66 days

-10 days
+- 10 days

 Answer Description